Trusted WordPress tutorials, when you need them most.

 Specify Pages You Don’t Want to be Cached

-You can scroll down to the ‘Rejected URL Strings’ section in the Advanced tab to start.
-In the text box, go ahead and enter the URL string of the pages that you don’t the plugin to cache.
+You can scroll down to the ‘Rejected URL Strings’ section in the ‘Advanced’ tab to use this feature.
+In the text box, go ahead and enter the URL string of the pages that you don’t want the plugin to cache.

 For example, if you have an eCommerce store, then you can exclude pages that visitors don’t often visit and save server resources.
 These can be the checkout page, account page, and thank you page.